bodrick/awesome/TOPICS.md

 *   [WinMerge/winmerge](https://github.com/WinMerge/winmerge) - WinMerge is an Open Source differencing and merging tool for Windows.
 WinMerge can compare both folders and files, presenting differences in a visual text format that is easy to understand and handle.
 *   [MarcosMeli/FileHelpers](https://github.com/MarcosMeli/FileHelpers) - The FileHelpers are a free and easy to use .NET library to read/write data from fixed length or delimited records in files, strings or streams

-## diff

-*   [WinMerge/winmerge](https://github.com/WinMerge/winmerge) - WinMerge is an Open Source differencing and merging tool for Windows.
-WinMerge can compare both folders and files, presenting differences in a visual text format that is easy to understand and handle.
-*   [prettydiff/prettydiff](https://github.com/prettydiff/prettydiff) - Beautifier and language aware code comparison tool for many languages.
-It also minifies and a few other things.

 ## image-comparison

 *   [WinMerge/winmerge](https://github.com/WinMerge/winmerge) - WinMerge is an Open Source differencing and merging tool for Windows.
 WinMerge can compare both folders and files, presenting differences in a visual text format that is easy to understand and handle.